-(1) Fees for audit services.

-(2) Fees for interim reviews of our financial statements, and other fees related to audit services.

-(3) Fees for tax advice.

-(4) Fees for work in connection with the preparation and filing of prospectuses and general accounting advice.
+- Fees for audit services. - (2) Fees for interim reviews of our consolidated financial statements, and other fees related to audit services. - (3) Fees for review of annual tax filing. - (4) Fees for work in connection with the preparation and filing of prospectuses.